lenoraporter/mywriting-2024/Build-a-Nodejs-Chatbot-with-OpenAI.md

     Import the necessary modules (**`openai`**, **`readline-sync`**, **`colors`**) at the beginning of the script.

     ```jsx
-    import openai from 'openai';
+    import openai from "./openai.js";
-    import readlineSync from 'readline-sync';
+    import readlineSync from "readline-sync";
-    import colors from 'colors';
+    import colors from "colors";
     ```

 	- **openai**: A JavaScript tool that connects our chatbot to OpenAI's language models for understanding user input and generating responses.